dotworker/pictureConvert/README.md

 pictureConvert
 ==============

-Convert org folder to another folder with
+Convert org folder to another folder with new dimension